choria-legacy/marionette-collective/website/deploy/middleware/activemq.md

 By setting rules in an `<authorizationPlugin>` element, you can regulate things a bit.
 Some notes:

 * Authorization is done **by group.**
 * The exact behavior of authorization doesn't seem to be documented.
 Going by observation, it appears that ActiveMQ first tries the most specific rule available, then retreats to less specific rules.
-This means if a given group is denied an action by a more specific rule but allowed it by a more general rule, it still gets authorized to take that action.
-TODO nail this down a bit?
+This means if a given group is denied an action by a more specific rule but allowed it by a more general rule, it still gets authorized to take that action. <!-- TODO nail this down a bit. -->
 * MCollective creates subscriptions before it knows whether there will be any content coming.
 That means any role able to **read** from or **write** to a destination must also be able to **admin** that destination.
 Think of "admin" as a superset of both read and write.

 #### Simple Restrictions